-1. History of Civilizations (6 credit hours)

-A two-semester sequence:
+History of Civilizations (6 credit hours) A two-semester sequence:

-- HIST 201 History of Civilizations to 1500 (3) - HIST 202 History of Civilizations since 1500 (3)
+- HIST 201 History of Civilizations to 1500 (3) - HIST 202 History of Civilizations since 1500 (3) - INQ 110 (3) (for II A or III A)

 Note: Various sections may be taught from different perspectives (politics, philosophy, literature, economics, etc.) but each will be history-based and address the same fundamental questions.